E.A.R.N Lab Team

 Clara Pool

-Clara is a third-year undergraduate biology major on the pre-med track with minors in business and Spanish at the University of Arkansas.
+Clara is a senior year undergraduate biology major on the pre-med track with minors in business and Spanish at the University of Arkansas.
 Her research focuses on adolescent alcohol usage, behaviors, and protective strategies in relation to parental monitoring, parental approval, and peer approval.

 Her hobbies include spending time outdoors, hiking, reading, and volunteering in the community.